 If you develop hives and they last longer than six weeks, you may have a condition known as chronic hives.
-Also called chronic idiopathic urticaria (CIU), this condition causes unpleasant symptoms that may interfere with your daily activities.
+Also called chronic urticaria, this condition causes unpleasant symptoms that may interfere with your daily activities.
 Fortunately, there are many treatment options available, and if one doesn’t work, your doctor can help you find effective relief using other methods.

-Chronic hives, or CIU, are hives that don’t go away after six weeks or longer and frequently reoccur.
+Chronic hives are hives that don’t go away after six weeks or longer and frequently reoccur.
 Like acute, or short-term, hives, chronic hives cause itchy red welts on the surface of the skin.
 Some hives may even connect, forming larger, more uncomfortable welts.

 Most people experience multiple symptoms when living with chronic hives.
 Your symptoms may include:

-Unfortunately, the exact cause of chronic hives is unknown.
+Chronic hives can have a variety of causes, although unfortunately, the exact biological action causing chronic hives is unknown.
 However, doctors do know that hives seem to form in response to certain triggers.
 These triggers may be allergens in the environment, or they may be related to other factors like the consumption of alcohol or certain foods.
 Hives may be triggered by:

 To diagnose your condition, your doctor will ask you several questions about your past medical history, current health, and any known allergies you may have.
 Additionally, your doctor may suggest keeping a food, activity, and medication diary for a week or two.
 This diary can help determine potential triggers, especially if you keep careful notes about what you eat and do, and whether those choices resulted in hives.
 Your doctor may also recommend blood or skin tests to see if any underlying causes may contribute to hives.